Early years support (age 0-6)

 Early years provision in Shropshire is provided by both maintained nurseries (where the nursery is part of a school) and private, voluntary and independent early years provision (PVI) including childminders.
 Wherever possible, children with special educational needs and disabilities will be made welcome, and have their needs met in their local setting.
 There's also a specialist nursery at Severndale School in Shrewsbury.

 All children are entitled to 15 hours free nursery education from the term after their third birthday.
 Some children with special educational needs or a disability are entitled to 15 hours free early years education from the term after their second birthday.
 Take a look at the full details of the eligibility criteria for funding for two year olds on our early years pages.

 Some nursery settings may charge extras for things such as lunch, some equipment, trips etc. Please note that extra charges should be optional and not a condition of the funded hours.
 Please discuss this with your child's nursery setting to ensure that you are aware of all possible charges.

 SEND support at nursery

 Most early years settings have staff trained to identify and support children’s additional needs, and many have experience of supporting a range of needs.
 Each setting will have a member of staff responsible for SEND (the special educational needs coordinator, or 'SENCO').
-Early years settings work closely with a range of other services, such as our SEN team, health visitors, speech and language therapists and Sure Start children’s services to promote equality of opportunity for children in their care.
+Early years settings work closely with a range of other services, such as our SEN team, health visitors, speech and language therapists and children’s services to promote equality of opportunity for children in their care.
 These requirements are set out in the Early Years Foundation Stage (EYFS), as well as in the SEND Code of Practice, chapter 5.